-Definition: Osteomyelitis is a serious infection of the bonethat needs immediate treatment with antibiotics.
-Generally, surgery is necessary if the infection becomes severe or persistent.
+Definition: Osteomyelitis is a severe infection of the bone that needs immediate treatment with antibiotics.
+Generally, surgery is necessary if the condition becomes severe or persistent.

 Main causes of Osteomyelitis

-Different types of germs (bacteria) can cause osteomyelitis.
-However, infection with a bacterium called Staphylococcus aureus is the most common cause.
+Different types of germs (bacteria) can cause Osteomyelitis.
+However, infection with Staphylococcus aureus bacterium is the most common cause.

 Infection by a fungus is a rare cause.
 The most common cause in children is through the bloodstream.
 Bacteria sometimes enter the blood from an infection in another part of the body and then travel to the bone.
 Even if you are healthy, bacteria can sometimes get through the blood in your nose or intestine.

 Following an injury.
-Bacteria can spread to the bones if you have a deep cut in the skin.
+Bacteria can spread to the bones if you have a deep cut on the skin.

 What bones can be affected?

-The long bones of the leg (femur, tibia and fibula) are the most commonly affected.
-However, osteomyelitis can affect any bone (although it is very rare in some of them).
+The long bones of the leg (femur, tibia, and fibula) are the most commonly affected.
+However, Osteomyelitis can affect any bone (although it is scarce in some of them).

 - Pain and sensitivity in a bone area.